 John Beston (d.
 1428), was a theological writer, Prior of the Carmelite convent at Bishop's Lynn, and a doctor in theology both of Cambridge and Paris.
 "He was highly esteemed as a theologian and a philosopher, and also as a preacher. "

-Important Dates for the Beast family
+Early History of the Beast family

 This web page shows only a small excerpt of our Beast research.
 Another 111 words (8 lines of text) covering the years 1579, 1711, 1793, 1636, 1702, 1579, 1638, 1606 and 1682 are included under the topic Early Beast History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Beast have been found, including Beeston, Beaston, Beeson, Beason, Beestoun, Beson and many more.